Can I Change My Mind After Filing For Divorce?

 woman taking off ring

 Once you have filed the necessary paperwork to get divorced, you might think that you have no way of getting out of it.
 This actually isn’t true though.
 If you change your mind, you can back out of your divorce, even if you’re the one who filed the original petition.
 It’s not always a smooth process though, especially at later stages of your divorce.
-A Morton divorce lawyer from our firm can tell you more about your options and how you avoid as many complications as possible when you back out.
+A Peoria divorce lawyer from our firm can tell you more about your options and how you avoid as many complications as possible when you back out.

 When Can I Change My Mind About Filing?